-Level 2: inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability either directly or indirectly; and j.
-Exploration and evaluation ("E&E") and Property, plant and equipment ("PP&E")
+Level 2: inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability either directly or indirectly; and i.
+Exploration and evaluation expenditures

 Level 3: inputs are unobservable inputs for the asset or liability.